awsdocs/amazon-personalize-developer-guide/doc_source/API_TagResource.md

 Required: Yes

  ** [tags](#API_TagResource_RequestSyntax) **   <a name="personalize-TagResource-request-tags"></a>
 Tags to apply to the resource\.
-For more information see [Tagging Personalize resources](https://docs.aws.amazon.com/personalize/latest/dev/tagging-resources.html)\.
+For more information see [Tagging Amazon Personalize recources](https://docs.aws.amazon.com/personalize/latest/dg/tagging-resources.html)\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 200 items\.
 Required: Yes